Mechanicsville, Atlanta: Education

 Atlanta-Fulton Public Library System operates the Mechanicsville Branch.

 Neighborhood associations

 The neighborhood organization is the Mechanicsville Civic Association and the Citizens Association of Mechanicsville.
 This CDC, SUMMECH, develops and implements strategies for revitalization of the neighborhood.

 In popular culture

-In the film ATL, the main characters, Rashad (played by rapper T.I.) and Ant (played by actor Evan Ross), both lived in Mechanicsville.
+In the film ATL, the main characters, Rashad (played by Atlanta native, rapper T.I.) and Ant (played by actor Evan Ross), both lived in Mechanicsville.

+Big Gee of Boyz n da Hood was born in Mechanicsville and currently lives there.